A universal bound on the blow-up rate for the focusing mass-critical nonlinear Schr\"odinger equation: Nonexistence of self-similar blow-up rate solutions

 We now prove Proposition~\ref{prop:no self similar AP}.
-Hereafter, the argument splits according to the spatial dimension.
-In dimensions $d=1,2$, the pointwise decay \eqref{eq:v 4/d is -2} allows us to apply the virial identity \eqref{eq:Virial in v init} with a suitable family of weights $\{\varphi^a\}$, leading to an integro--differential inequality.
-In higher dimensions, where \eqref{eq:yu Hs} is insufficient to deduce \eqref{eq:v 4/d is -2}, we instead use a different argument, exploiting the $L^2_t$-Carleman inequality \eqref{eq:Carleman}.
+The argument splits according to the dimension $d$.
+For $d=1,2$, we develop an integro-differential inequality that excludes self-similar blow-up, using the virial identity \eqref{eq:Virial in v init} with a suitable family of weights $\{\varphi^a\}$.
+This inequality technically relies on the pointwise decay \eqref{eq:v 4/d is -2} available for $d=1,2$; for $d\ge 3$, we make a different approach based on the $L^2_t$-Carleman inequality \eqref{eq:Carleman}.

-\begin{proof}[Proof of Proposition \ref{prop:no self similar AP} for $d=1,2$] For $a>0$, let $\varphi^{a}$ be a radial weight function
+\begin{proof}[Proof of Proposition~\ref{prop:no self similar AP} for $d=1,2$] For $a>0$, let $\varphi^{a}$ be a radial weight function

 We will deduce from \eqref{eq:Virial in v init} a single integro-differential inequality of $a$.
 For this, we take a weighted average on the variable $s$.
-For $F:\R\to\C$, we denote
+For $F:\R\to\C$, we denote \footnote{The choice of exponent $\frac14$ is arbitrary; our analysis works with $\mu(s)=e^{-\nu|s|}$ for any $\nu<\frac12$.}

 For a radial weight function $\varphi\in C^\infty_c(\R^d)$, by an integration by parts, we have